The pipeline

 Finish the UVs

-Triplanar creates no UV map — so the panel says so, and offers one click to keep the mesh's own UVs or make new ones.
-Baking and engine export need real UVs.
+Triplanar makes no UV map — so the panel says so, and offers one click to keep the mesh's own UVs or make new ones.
+Baking and engine export need real ones.

 Name, batch, render